toppulous/create-manual-approval-issue/README.md

 This action will either create or find an issue to be used for manual approval in a CI/CD pipeline.

 For each stage that required a manual approval, you should define a unique label in your repository (e.g. `dev-approval`).
-This action will then either create or find an issue with that label, and return the id for it.
+This action will then either create or find an issue with that label, and return the number for it.

 ## Inputs
 ### label